Kumarsanjeet1/frontend_Dev/CSS/basic_Selector.md

-# Differnt ways to select element for styling purposes!
+# Different way to select the element for styling purposes!
 <h3> Basic Selector </h3>

 *   Type